tum-pbs/pbdl-book/bayesian-intro.md

 Introduction to Posterior Inference
 =======================

 We should keep in mind that for all measurements, models, and discretizations we have uncertainties.
-For the former, this typically appears in the form of measurements errors, while model equations usually encompass only parts of a system we're interested in, and for numerical simulations we inherently introduce discretization errors.
-So a very important question to ask here is how sure we can be sure that an answer we obtain is the correct one.
-From a statistics viewpoint, we'd like to know the probability distribution for the posterior, i.e., the different outcomes that are possible.
+For measurements and observations, this typically appears in the form of measurement errors.
+Model equations equations, on the other hand, usually encompass only parts of a system we're interested in (leaving the remainder as an uncertainty), while for numerical simulations we inherently introduce discretization errors.
+So a very important question to ask here is how we can be sure that an answer we obtain is the correct one.
+From a statisticians viewpoint, we'd like to know the posterior pobability distribution, a distribution that captures possible uncertainties we have about our model or data.

 ## Uncertainty

 This admittedly becomes even more difficult in the context of machine learning: we're typically facing the task of approximating complex and unknown functions.
-From a probabilistic perspective, the standard process of training an NN here yields a _maximum likelihood estimation_ (MLE) for the parameters of the network.
+From a probabilistic perspective, the standard process of training a NN here yields a _maximum likelihood estimation_ (MLE) for the parameters of the network.
 However, this MLE viewpoint does not take any of the uncertainties mentioned above into account: for DL training, we likewise have a numerical optimization, and hence an inherent